HyPAIR/CPDOT/README.md

  - ROS Noetic or later
  - Ubuntu 20.04 or later
  - You'll also need a license for the Mosek optimization toolbox <https://www.mosek.com/> (this package includes a downloader for the Mosek code, but you have to get your own license).
 Mosek has free licenses available for academic use.
-Please remember to change the path of your license in _CMakeLists.txt_ in the package __formation_planner__.

 ## Installation